Glossary

 Risk Capital Threshold

-The minimum level of capital necessary for an organization to operate effectively as selected by management and expressed as a function of a measure of risk.
-An insurer may establish multiple risk capital thresholds based on different risk metrics at any one time.
+The minimum level of capital necessary for an organization to operate effectively based on specified criteria and expressed as a function of a measure of risk.
+There may be multiple risk capital thresholds based on different risk metrics at any one time.
+Any risk capital threshold is a function of, and aligned with, the insurer’s risk tolerance.

 Risk Characteristics